XhugrevolutionX/DungeonCrawler/README.md

 Use Edgar to Generate a map in the Dungeon GameObject Multiple Room Types are used to generate the dungeon following the Graph (StartRoom, TreasureRoom, Shop, Boss, Normal Rooms and Corridors)

-Post Process to apply tags and place the Character in the Starting room
+Post Process to apply tags, place the Character in the Starting room and Get a list of all doors

-Doors are still a work in progress
+Doors appear open when generating a map, they can be closed from the GameObject itsefl or from the Dungeon GameObject while the game runs